Whirled: Mirror sites

-Upon Grey Havens releasing the source code for Whirled under their BSD License, several mirror sites formed.
-While they had no access to the original database, a lot of content was copied across to create a similar experience managed by the community.
+Upon Grey Havens releasing the source code for Whirled under their BSD License, several mirror sites were created by fans.
+While they had no access to the original database, a lot of content was copied across to create a similar experience managed by the community; with only minor name, appearance, and feature differences.

 Synced Online

-Created On the 1st of August 2016, Synced Online was created alongside Whirled.
+Created on the 1st of August 2016, Synced Online was created as a moderated alternative to Whirled, using its source code.
 It was initially only accessible via Hamachi, to players who had paid at least $10 for a Founder Pack.
 It was later made public via a domain on the 25th of August 2016.
-On the 8th of April 2017 Whirled shutdown without warning, corrupting its database in the process.
-This left whatever was copied across to Synced Online the only remnants of Whirled.
+In the 2017 Whirled shutdown, large parts of its database were corrupted in the process—this left whatever was copied across to Synced Online as some of the only remaining remnants of Whirled.